 In April 2023, we amended our \$150.0 million bilateral facility provided by DNB Bank ASA, increasing the facility to \$175.0 million.
 No other amendments were made to the existing terms and conditions of the agreement.
 We drew down the additional \$25.0 million in April 2023 which the Company intends to use for general corporate purposes.
-In addition, the Company entered into a facility with DNB Bank ASA to provide guarantees and letters of credit of up to \$25.0 million collateralized by the rigs that secure the \$175.0 million facility, enabling the Company to free up the restricted cash currently collateralized for guarantees and recognized in the Balance Sheets as restricted cash.
+In addition, the Company entered into a facility with DNB Bank ASA to provide guarantees and letters of credit of up to \$25.0 million collateralized by the rigs that secure the \$175.0 million facility, enabling the Company to free up certain restricted cash which was collateralized for guarantees and recognized in our Consolidated Balance Sheet as restricted cash as at December 31, 2022.